2009 Vincentian constitutional referendum

 A constitutional referendum was held in Saint Vincent and the Grenadines on 25 November 2009.
 Voters were asked whether they approved of a new constitution which would have replaced the constitution in force since independence in 1979.
 The proposal was supported by only 43.13% of voters in the referendum, well short of the required two-thirds threshold.
-If approved, the proposed constitution would have abolished the monarchy of Saint Vincent and the Grenadines, headed by Queen Elizabeth II, and would have given more power to the opposition.
+If approved, the proposed constitution would have abolished the monarchy of Saint Vincent and the Grenadines, at the time headed by Queen Elizabeth II, and would have given more power to the opposition.
 The referendum was the first of its kind to be held by a member of the Organisation of Eastern Caribbean States.